The Royal Oak Photo

 We will try to pin down the event and its surrounding circumstances at the conclusion of this paper.

-The title of the newspaper, its headlines and its front page graphic are visible in the photo but, unfortunately, they cannot be read, the resolution not being quite up to it.
+The newspaper is folded in half widthways and held so that the top half of it is displayed, no doubt in an attempt to draw attention to its title and, very probably, to an article that was associated with the large photo in the central upper position.
+The title of the newspaper, its headlines and the front page graphic are all visible but, unfortunately, they are not clear, the resolution not being quite up to it.
 All we can say with certainty about it is that it was a broadsheet, but almost all newspapers were of that size in those days.

 It might have been a local newspaper such as the Lichfield Mercury or the Walsall Observer, but it could just as easily have been a regional or a national newspaper.

-We can be fairly certain that a copy of this particular edition exists in an archive.
+We were fairly certain that a copy of this particular edition exists in an archive.
 If so, finding it would go a long way to confirming the conclusions set out below and solving this mystery once and for all.
+In fact, the position of the front-page graphic would eventually help us identify an edition of a regional newspaper and this is decribed below.

 The Royal Oak's history in brief